iqek/tic-tac-toe-in-python/README.md

 5. sometimes make random mistakes

 the goal was to make it feel more **human** and **unpredictable**, not unbeatable.
-as the random mistakes are what keeps the game interesting.
+as the mistakes are what keep the game interesting.
 <br><br>
 ## 🕹️ How to Play